shivannis/xandr-docs-public/xandr-docs/articles/monetize/update-floor-rules.md

 ---
 title: Update Floor Rules
-description: Learn how to view, edit and delete from the Floor Rules screen . ms.date: 10/28/2023
+description: Learn how to view, edit and delete from the Floor Rules screen. ms.date: 10/28/2023
 ---